 Thoughts on Feature Phones and KaiOS

-It is my understanding that feature phones are making a bit of a comeback.
-I happen to have one of these devices, which I have used for over a year.
-I want to talk about my experience with it.
+Feature phones seem to be making a bit of a comeback.
+I happen to have one of these devices, which I have used for over a year, and I would like to ramble a bit about my experience with it.

 Why Consider Using a Feature Phone?

 There are some reasons people choose to own and use one of these devices over a smartphone.
 First of all, they are fairly cheap because of their hardware with much lower specifications, but they aim to provide most of the features that the regular user would expect to get from a smartphone.
 This is why many people who can not afford high-end smartphones choose to buy feature phones "with smart features".
-Secondly, they have significantly improved battery life compared to many smartphones, even though they can not compete with older phones, which could go weeks without a recharge.
-Finally, they are not exactly smartphones.
+Secondly, they have significantly improved battery life compared to many lower-end smartphones, even though they can not compete with older phones, which could go weeks without a recharge.
+Those were the days!
+Another important point to mention is that they are not exactly smartphones.
+They just offer a user experience that sits somewhere between old "dumb" phones and new smartphones.
 I believe that this is of particular importance, since there exists a growing number of people who want to move away from the use of smartphones - or "smart" devices in general - because they think that it is, for the most part, detrimental.
 In this regard, breaches in digital safety, security and privacy come to mind, as well as concerns about the general direction in which technologically enhanced societal living is headed.
-It is important to consider how well these issues could be mitigated by the use of feature phones.
+Although if you are too concerned about all of these things, feature phones are probably not the way to go.

 What to Expect from the Device Itself